Health-Education-England/hee-prototypes/app/assets/components/lks-header/README.md

 The macro will shuffle the URL down into the submenu automatically.

+NB: For hyphenated words, please use the character "&#8209;" to prevent line-breaking, for example "COVID&#8209;19"

 HTML example:

 <nav class="nhsuk-header__navigation js-show" id="header-navigation" role="navigation" aria-label="Primary navigation" aria-labelledby="label-navigation">